saadusufzai/MERN-Stack-Exercise-Tracker-App/README.md

 ### LASTLY after we deploy our front-end React code we must ensure any requests we're sending from the client-side is changed to use our Heroku URL now instead of localhost

-- at any place I used the route localhost:5000,  replaced it with the heroku url
+- at any place the route localhost:5000,  replaced with the heroku url

         // Before
         const res = await fetch('http://localhost:5000/users/'